guaMass/3DGS_PoseRender/README.md

 This work also inspired by this great blog from [Tony](https://www.thomasantony.com/posts/gaussian-splatting-renderer/)

 ## License
 Distributed under the MIT License.
-And the authority shared by Shenzhen Sumeruai Ltd.